Masmblr/map-prometheus_src.dpkdir/README.md

 This texture set is available for non-commercial use under the terms of the **[Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](https://creativecommons.org/licenses/by-nc-nd/4.0/)**.

-For a detailed overview of the licensing terms, please refer to the [`license.txt`](LICENSE.txt) file.
+For a detailed overview of the licensing terms, please refer to the LICENSE file.

 > **Original Assets:**
 > - about/